Smertig/banana/docs/api/tg/methods/set_chat_sticker_set.rst

    ``callback`` is any callable object accepting ``expected<boolean_t>``.

    Use this method to set a new group sticker set for a supergroup.
-The bot must be an administrator in the chat for this to work and must have the appropriate admin rights.
+The bot must be an administrator in the chat for this to work and must have the appropriate administrator rights.
 Use the field can_set_sticker_set optionally returned in getChat requests to check if the bot can use this method.
 Returns True on success.

 .. cpp:struct:: set_chat_sticker_set_args_t